takattowo/fs2maiden-mods/README.md

-# takattoFS2-Next Mods
+# takattoFS2-Next mods

 The official collection of Windhawk mods.
 The mods can be viewed and installed with [takattoFS2 Patcher](https://takattowo.github.io/takattoFS2/).

-## Discussing Mods
+## Discussing mods

-You're welcome to participate in [GitHub Discussions](https://github.com/takattowo/takattoFS2-mods/discussions) or join [the Discord channel](https://discord.gg/yJmKf7PDzS) for a live discussion.
+You're welcome to participate in [GitHub discussions](https://github.com/takattowo/takattoFS2-mods/discussions) or join [the Discord channel](https://discord.gg/yJmKf7PDzS) for a live discussion.

-## Creating a New Mod
+## Creating a new mod

-Please refer to the corresponding wiki page: [Creating a New Mod](https://github.com/takattowo/takattoFS2-mods/wiki/creating-a-new-mod).
+Please refer to the corresponding wiki page: [Creating a new mod](https://github.com/takattowo/takattoFS2-mods/wiki/creating-a-new-mod).

-## Submitting a New Mod
+## Submitting a new mod

 Submit a new mod by creating a pull request in this repository.
 The pull request must consist of a single folder, `mods/<your_mod_name>`, where `<your_mod_name>` is the folder that contains metadata and its files.